Ryde104/SideQuest/README.md

 # SideQuest
-SideQuest is a revolutionary workflow managment sytem based on the concept of gamifying your workflows.
+SideQuest is a workflow managment sytem based on the concept of gamifying your workflows.